-The spirit of heaviness was upon me!
+The spirit of heaviness was on me!

-It helps to understand the underlying cause first and then you will understand why the methods to lift it work.
+It helps to understand the underlying cause first.
+Then, you will understand why the methods to lift it work.

-A psychiatrist once said that people who are dealing with neurotic disorders, such as depression or anxiety, almost always have a habit of fault finding.
+A psychiatrist once said that people who struggle with neurotic disorders, such as depression or anxiety, almost always have a habit of fault finding.

 No matter what was good in their lives, they always focused on what was wrong and what was lacking.